 Urine Stains on Hard Flooring:

-This is the easiest place to clean a urine stain.
+This is the easiest place to clean.
 As with any other though, the sooner you get on it, the easier it will be.
 The increased moisture can ruin wood flooring, and the longer it soaks in, the more potential there is for a lingering odor.

 Step By Step Instructions: